President Airlines: History

 President Airlines was established in 1997 and began operations in October 1998.
 Initially, it operated one Fokker F28 aircraft carrying passengers and cargo from Phnom Penh to Siem Reap.
 President Airlines subsequently consolidated its domestic routes and opened international services.
 In 2002, the airline joined IATA, thus allowing IATA Travel Agents to issue tickets through their respective reservations systems.

 President Airlines was shut down in 2007.

 Destinations

 At closure, President Airlines operated the following services:

-Domestic: Phnom Penh, Ratanakiri and Siem Reap.